JackQ96/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 ## Project Steps

-1. Write a Dockerfile for a simple Flask API
+1. Wrote a Dockerfile for a simple Flask API
-2. Build and test the container locally
+2. Built and tested the container locally
-3. Create an EKS cluster
+3. Created an EKS cluster
-4. Store a secret using AWS Parameter Store
+4. Stored a secret using AWS Parameter Store
-5. Create a CodePipeline pipeline triggered by GitHub checkins
+5. Created a CodePipeline pipeline triggered by GitHub checkins
-6. Create a CodeBuild stage which will build, test, and deploy your code
+6. Created a CodeBuild stage which will build, test, and deployd my code